arkaneshiro/Sound-Zone/Documentation/Technologies.md

 # Soundzone Back-End Technologies
 1. Express
     - Express made sense to use for Soundzone because of its great docs and the wealth of learning material online.
 It made routing and error handling very easy to implement
+2. express-validator
+    - express-validator gave me a simple way to create validation middlewares for the login and sign up routes for validations i could not implement on the front end
-2. jsonwebtoken, express-bearer-token & bcrypt
+3. jsonwebtoken, express-bearer-token & bcrypt
     - jsonwebtoken, express-bearer-token, and bcrypt are the technologies used to authenticate users.
         - jsonwebtoken allowed me to easily make tokens that could be sent from server to client as json messages
         - express-bearer-token parses the requests to get the token
         - bcrypt allowed me to store users passwords securely using its hashing function
-3. sequelize
+4. sequelize
     -  sequelize allowed me to write functions to create the database models, migrations, and seed data instead of having to write code to generate SQL commands when I wanted to update the database.